Skip to content

 Examples: Short-chain fatty acids (butyrate, propionate, acetate)

-Roles: Anti-inflammatory effect, strengthening of the intestinal barrier and immune regulation
+Roles: Effect anti-inflammatory, strengthening of the intestinal barrier and immune regulation

 Conclusion: A Balanced Microbiota = Optimal Health!

-Your microbiome influences your digestion, immunity, weight, and even your brain .
-Eat a varied diet, exercise, and take targeted supplements to give it every chance of being at its best.
+Your microbiota influences your digestion, your immunity, your weight and even your brain.
+Adopt a varied diet, exercise and targeted supplements to give him every chance of being at the top.

 Main differences between probiotics, prebiotics and postbiotics